The best London rooftop bars for summer 2021

 THE ROOFTOP AT THE HIPPODROME

-Leicester Square’s famed open-air bar, The Rooftop at The Hippodrome Casino, reopened for drinking and dining on Thursday 15 April.
+Leicester Square’s famed open-air bar, The Rooftop at The Hippodrome Casino, is open for business.
 Perched five stories above London’s glittering West End, The Rooftop is The Hippodrome’s latest opening and is open until 2am, making it one of London’s few late-night al fresco destinations.

 Spread across three spacious floors, The Rooftop offers an open-air oasis in the heart of the West End - the perfect spot for socially distanced drinks and light bites with your five favourite friends.
-Retractable roofs and terrace heaters mean you’re covered – literally – if April showers hit.
+Retractable roofs and terrace heaters mean you’re covered – literally – if we have more miserable August rain showers hit.

 Make up for nights lost to lockdown with signature cocktails shaken and stirred – try the Double Trouble (Ketel One vodka, crème de cassis, orgeat syrup, blackberries, lime and mango) or a Lychee Tang (Bombay gin, peach liqueur, lychee, peach purée and lemon).
 The bar will also stock an extensive selection of draught and bottled beers and ciders, spirits and mixers and light, summery wines and champagnes hand chosen for al fresco evenings by Head of Wine, Salvo Russo.